 Located right in the middle of the city is a little peninsula that’s become a popular hub for food and drink.
-Granville Island offers an incredible food market worth exploring, a famous brewery that’s ready to sample their brews and a variety of unique retailers to visit.
+Granville Island offers an incredible food market worth exploring, a famous brewery that’s ready to sample their brews, and a variety of unique retailers to visit.
 During the summer, Granville Island is a mecca for boat taxis, paddle-boarders, and kayakers.
 Pro-tip: You can take a water taxi from Yaletown (David Lam Park) directly over to Granville Island.

 Explore the Museum of Anthropology at UBC

-One of the world’s finest displays of Northwest Coast First Nations arts, is located in the University of British Columbia just 20 minutes from downtown Vancouver, inside the Museum of Anthropology where you’ll find spectacular carvings, weavings and contemporary artworks inside a stunning building that overlooks both the mountains and the sea.
+One of the world’s finest displays of Northwest Coast First Nations arts, is located in the University of British Columbia, just 20 minutes from downtown Vancouver, inside the Museum of Anthropology where you’ll find spectacular carvings, weavings and contemporary artworks inside a stunning building that overlooks both the mountains and the sea.
 Here you will find the world’s largest collection of works by acclaimed Haida artist Bill Reid, 9,000 objects from around the world, a collection of European ceramic unique to North America, and extraordinary Haida houses and totem poles on the museum grounds.
 Admission is $18 CAD.

 Take a gondola up Grouse Mountain

-One of Vancouver’s top outdoor attractions, Grouse Mountain is a great place to go for hard core mountain hikes as well as a very easy hop on, hop off gondola ride that takes you to some of the most incredible views of the city and the surrounding mountains.
+One of Vancouver’s top outdoor attractions, Grouse Mountain is a great place to go for hard core mountain hikes as well as a very easy hop-on, hop-off gondola ride that takes you to some of the most incredible views of the city and the surrounding mountains.
 It’s free to hike up or about $60 CAD to take the easy way up.
 During the summer months, there is also a free shuttle that operates between Canada Place and Grouse.

 The residential area to the south of the downtown core, the West End’s shopping tends to be focused around Davie Village, the heart of which is at Davie and Bute streets.
 Davie Village also happens to be Vancouver’s LGBTQ+ district so expect a diverse mix of locals as well as an abundance of rainbow flags.
-Shops here cater to locals but you’ll find some really great bookstores as well as trendy boutiques.
+Shops here cater to locals, but you’ll find some really great bookstores as well as trendy boutiques.

-Gastown has emerged as a hotspot for fashion boutiques, modern homewares and gifts.
-For souvenirs, Water Street, the neighbourhood’s main shopping thoroughfare is your best bet to find your touristy souvenirs, but make sure you check out some of the excellent First Nations galleries where you can pick up Indigenous art to take home (a not so touristy souvenir but a much nicer option).
+Gastown has emerged as a hotspot for fashion boutiques, modern homewares, and gifts.
+For souvenirs, Water Street, the neighborhood’s main shopping thoroughfare is your best bet to find your touristy souvenirs, but make sure you check out some of the excellent First Nations galleries where you can pick up Indigenous art to take home (a not so touristy souvenir but a much nicer option).
 Make your way through the side-streets like Abbott and Carrall where you will find not only the locals, but interesting shops that are off the main road.